National Prunes Day is June 17th. October 17th is Four Prunes Day. It may sound like a funny name for a food holiday.

 By the 1870s, there were enough imports to catch the eye of farmers, who began planting plum trees from the California stock.

-Today, California is America’s source for prunes.
+Today, California is America’s source of prunes.
 They’re available year-round.

 Try some sooner, rather than later.

 Comments are closed.